jaythad13/Mathematikezettelkasten/Calculus on manifolds --- spivak/notes/Topological considerations.md

 ##### _corollary:_ closed bounded sets are exactly the compact sets

-A subset of $\bb R^n$ is compact if and only if it is closed and bounded
+A subset of $\bb R^n$ is compact if and only if it is closed and bounded.

 ###### _proof:_